LeoRiether/CodeforcesPP/README.md

 + `Ctrl+Shift+H`: Toggle "on test X" in verdicts

 # Development
-Run `yarn build` to build in production mode with Rollup or `yarn start` to build in watch mode
+Run `yarn build` to build in production mode with Rollup or `yarn start` to build in watch mode.
+We're currently using node v12.13.0 and yarn v1.17.3.

 # Contributing
 Think there's something missing from Codeforces++ or some feature could be better?
 I think so too, please send some PRs or create an issue

 # Tests
-`yarn test`
-I probably won't write many tests, if any at all
+Tests?
+Where we're going, we don't need tests.